 One component of the program focuses on the removal of volatile organic compounds (VOCs) and offers financial assistance for the design, equipment and installation at the selected treatment facility.
 Another component offers zero-interest loans for secondary constituents of concern that affect a specific production well.
-The capital costs of wellhead treatment facilities range from \$800,000 to over \$2,000,000.
+The capital costs of wellhead treatment facilities range from

+\$800,000 to over \$2,000,000.
 Due to financial constraints, the initial cost is generally prohibitive to most pumpers.
 Financial assistance through the District's SDWP makes project implementation much more feasible.

 There are several projects in various stages of implementation and new candidates for participation are under evaluation.
-Three projects for VOC removal are approaching the construction phase.
+Three projects for VOC removal are currently under construction and scheduled for completion by May 2019.
 A total of 16 facilities have been completed and are online and one facility has successfully completed removal of the contamination and no longer needs to treat.
 While continued funding of this program is anticipated for next year, the District has revised the guidelines of the SDWP to place a greater priority on projects involving VOC contamination or other anthropogenic (man-made) constituents, now classified as Priority A Projects.
 Treatment projects for naturally-occurring constituents are classified as Priority B Projects and funded as a secondary priority, on a case-by-case basis and only if program monies are still available during the fiscal year.
 While such projects are of interest to WRD, availability of funding for them will not be determined until after the budget process is completed.

 The District recently revised the Safe Drinking Water Program to include a revolving fund plan for Priority B Projects and implementation of a revitalization plan to maximize program participation.
 The Safe Drinking Water Program now includes a third component, the Disadvantage Communities (DAC) Outreach Assistance Program, which will provide assistance to water systems in Disadvantaged areas with applying for State funding.
-There are currently 8 participants in the DAC Outreach Assistance Program.
-Through the District's program, two of the participants have received State funding for their projects and the remaining five participants are awaiting final approval.
+There are currently 11 participants in the DAC Outreach Assistance Program.
+Through the District's program, four of the participants have received at total of \$3.1 million in State funding for their projects and the remaining seven participants are awaiting final approval.